 CMS-1500 Field Descriptions See key at the end of this chart.
-Field No. Name Entry 10a.
-Is Patient's Condition Related to Employment?
-Check YES or NO to indicate whether the patient's condition is related to employment.
-10b.
-Is Patient's Condition Related to an Auto Accident?
-Check YES or NO to indicate whether the condition is related to an auto accident.
-If Yes, enter two-letter postal code of state in which accident occurred.
+Field Name Entry No. y 10a.
+Is Patient's Condition Check YES or NO to indicate whether the Related to patient's condition is related to Employment? employment.
+Is Patient's Condition Check YES or NO to indicate whether the condition 10b.
+Related to an Auto is related to an auto accident.
+If Yes, enter two-letter Accident? postal code of state in which accident occurred.
 10c.
-Is Patient's Condition Related to Another Accident?
-Check YES or NO to indicate whether the condition is related to some other kind of accident.
+Is Patient's Condition Related Check YES or NO to indicate whether the to Another Accident? condition is related to some other kind of accident.
 10d.
 Reserved for Local Use Not used.
-11. Insured's Policy Group or FECA Number If known, indicate the policy, group or FECA (Federal Employees Compensation Act) number of the individual named in field 4.
+11. Insured's Policy Group or If known, indicate the policy, group or FECA FECA Number (Federal Employees Compensation Act) number of the individual named in field 4.
 11a.
 Insured's Date of Birth/Sex Enter the insured's date of birth and check M or F. 11b.
-Employer Name or School Name Enter the name of the employer or school through which the insured obtains his/her insurance.
+Employer Name or School Enter the name of the employer or school Name through which the insured obtains his/her insurance.
 11c.
-Insurance Plan Name or Program Name Enter the name of the insured's health insurance plan or program.
+Insurance Plan Name or Enter the name of the insured's health insurance plan Program Name or program.
 11d.
-Is there another Health Benefit Plan?
-Check YES or NO to indicate whether the patient has other insurance.
+Is there another Health Check YES or NO to indicate whether the patient has Benefit Plan? other insurance.
 If Yes, complete info in boxes 9 a through d.
-12. Patient's or Authorized Person's Signature Enter the phrase SIGNATURE ON FILE, or include legal signature (and date) of patient or authorized person.
-13. Insured's or Authorized Person's Signature Enter the phrase SIGNATURE ON FILE, or include legal signature of insured or authorized person.
+12. Patient's or Authorized Enter the phrase SIGNATURE ON FILE, or Person's Signature include legal signature (and date) of patient or authorized person.
+Insured's or Authorized Enter the phrase SIGNATURE ON FILE, or include 13.
+Person's Signature legal signature of insured or authorized person.
 If neither, may leave blank or state no signature on file.
-14. Date of Current: Illness, Injury, Pregnancy (LMP) For illness, enter the onset date (acute medical emergency only).
-For injuries, enter the date of the accident.
-For pregnancy, enter the date of the last menstrual period (LMP).
-15. If Patient Has Had Same or Similar Illness, Give First Date Enter the first date the patient had the same or similar illness.
+Date of Current: Illness, For illness, enter the onset date (acute medical 14.
+Injury, Pregnancy emergency only).
+For injuries, enter the date of (LMP) the accident.
+For pregnancy, enter the date of the 1.5 last menstrual period (LMP).
+15. If Patient Has Had Same or Enter the first date the patient had the same or Similar Illness, Give First similar illness.
 Do not include previous pregnancy.
-16. Dates Patient Unable to Work in Current Occupation Enter the From/To dates that the patient was unable to work, in the order indicated on the form.
-17. Name of Referring Provider or Other Source When applicable, enter the name of the referring, ordering or supervising provider.
-Blank shaded areas for other ID number.
-Blank shaded areas for qualifier and other ID numbers when applicable.
+16. Date Dates Patient Unable Enter the From/To dates that the nation was unable 10. to Work in Current Enter the From/To dates that the patient was unable to work in the order indicated on the form Occupation to work, in the order indicated on the form.
+17. Name of Referring When applicable, enter the name of the 1/.
+Provider or Other Source referring, ordering or supervising provider.
+Blank shaded areas for other Blank shaded areas for qualifier and other ID ID number. numbers when applicable. numbers when applicable.